 Staff can easily walk to the centre of town and to the beach.
 It is in very close proximity to coffee shops and supermarkets.
 The camp could be said to be a little confined, compared to other camp sites we use in the countryside, but the space is well utilised.
 The facilities are our own, in year round school, and with this come a lot of advantages; it has its own computer room with access to the internet for staff to use in their free time and for teachers to use to help prepare classes.
-The classrooms are modern and air-conditioned.
+The classrooms and bedrooms are modern and air-conditioned.
 The sports facilities are also to a high standard and the venue has a superb hall/gym which is excellent for large evening entertainments and for indoor sporting activities.

 Entrance to the school, a bedroom and the park area

 Outdoor sports courts, multipurpose gym and a classroom

 During the academic year 2017-2018, we built on two new wings to our already existing facilities.
 Parts of these were used in summer 2018, and in summer 2019 we will have the new facilities in their entirety.
 All of these brand new facilities include a new swimming pool, padel courts and sports courts, new classroom areas and a new canteen.
 The photos speak for themselves!